Sekiro-Ashina/Sekiro-Ashina/README.md

 - 🌱 I’m currently learning Web Dev,AI&ML,DSA
 - 💞️ I’m looking to collaborate on Web Dev, Product that solves real world pain
 - 📫 How to reach me (email||adityaninja04@gmail.com)(linkedin||https://www.linkedin.com/in/aditya-raj-5359a4203/)
-- 😄 Pronouns: Coding/Ninja
+- 😄 Pronouns: Adi/Ninja
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: My future company will be the backbone of modern AI

 <!---
 Sekiro-Ashina/Sekiro-Ashina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.